ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 Here are screenshots of what happens when the batch script works, and when it doesn't: [screenshots](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/validation.md)

-Check that it's worked by going to the game folder, then media > levels > mission.
-There should be what looks like a shortcut, named "mod".

-The missions folder should look like this: [screenshot]()

-If you go into the new mods folder, it should look like this: [screenshot]()

 ### Method 2: Manual

 It's a short process but there's a lot of explaining to do, so I've made a guide on Github here:

 [Manual Symlink Guide](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/symlink-manual.md)

 ## FAQs

 - Loads of questions are answered in the [FAQs on Github](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/questions.md)
 - If you have any questions that aren't in the FAqs please add them to the comments

 ## Credits